 Sound Engineer, Announcer

-Known for his quick wit and deft use of sound effects, Jack manages the sound systems at DMSE events and serves as an announcer or MC.
-He also is invaluable in his jack-of-all—trades role, assisting with barricades, fencing, mechanical equipment, creating and building whatever is needed for various events, and operating a fork lift, genie and other equipment.
+Jack manages the sound systems at DMSE events and serves as an announcer or MC.
+He also assists with barricades, fencing, mechanical equipment, creating and building whatever is needed for various events, and operating a forklift, genie and other equipment.
 He has worked with DMSE since 1986, joining the firm on more of a full-time basis in 1999.
 He ran his first race B.A.A.
-Boston Marathon in 1997 at the age of 46 and has run each year since.
-A resident of Ashland, Mass., Jack is involved in his local community, setting up sound systems and announcing for a range of annual community events, including Memorial Day, Veteran's Day, Halloween Party, Holiday Lighting, Ashland Day, Bonfire and various teen activities.
-He also operates a one-man handyman business.
-A former member of the Coast Guard, Jack’s hometown is Hopkinton, Mass.
+Boston Marathon in 1997 at the age of 46.
+A resident of Ashland, Mass., Jack is involved in his local community, setting up sound systems and announcing for a range of annual community events.
+He enjoys spending time with his family, especially his two granddaughters.